-The more common methods of combustion air supply are outlined in the next two sections, below.
-For combustion air supply from ducting, see Section 2.15: Ducted Combustion Air, or consult the Innovation Venting and Combustion Air Guide, GF-5050.
+The more common methods of combustion air supply are outlined in the following sections.
+For combustion air supply from ducting, see Section 2.15: Ducted Combustion.

 2.14.1 Combustion From Outside the Building

 Air supplied from outside the building must be provided through two permanent openings.
 For each unit these two openings must have a free area of not less than one sq. in.
 (6.45 sq. cm) for each 4000 BTUs (1.172 kW) input of the equipment or 250 sq. in.
 (1613 sq. cm) of free area.
 The free area must take into account restrictions such as louvers and bird screens.